 Combine Dream Lake, Emerald Lake, and Lake Haiyaha

 Distance and elevation gain: 5.8 Miles or 7.6 miles, 745 ft. gain

-Start and end trailheads: Bear Lake Trailhead start and end for shorter hike or end at Glacier Gorge Trailhead for longer
+Start and end trailheads: Bear Lake Trailhead start and end for a shorter hike or end at Glacier Gorge Trailhead for a longer

-Combining all of these makes for a woeful easy day hike of 5-8 miles with three epic alpine lakes.
-The signs for all three are well marked and my recommendation would be to first head out to Lake Haiyaha then backtrack to Emerald Lake for your picnic.
+The signs for all three are well marked and my recommendation would be to first head out to Lake Haiyaha and then backtrack to Emerald Lake for your picnic.
 You will pass Dream Lake on your way to Emerald.

 The Loch Vale